hash-sha512/psychic-disco/data/stories.md

-## success all queries in one go no nonsense part 1 plus round 2 of querying
+## success all queries in one go plus round 2 of querying
 * greet
   - utter_greet
 * search_provider